joewil08/Cyclistic-Bike-Share-Analysis/README.md

 Capstone Project for the Google Data Analytics Professional Certificate

-Download and open the **`cyclistic-bike-share-analysis.html`** file in your browser to view my detailed process, code, visualizations, analysis, etc. that contributed to the completion of this project!
+Download and open the **`cyclistic-bike-share-analysis.html`** file in your browser to easily view my detailed process, code, visualizations, analysis, etc. that contributed to the completion of this project!

 ## Introduction